Why go to Amsterdam

 The Eindhoven Airport has regular flights to London's Stansted Airport that are operated by Ryanair.
 This airport is located approximately 100 km from Amsterdam.

-Direct trains from the Schiphol take visitors to the central station in 20 minutes.
+The best way to reach City Centre is by train.
+Direct trains from Schiphol take visitors to the central station in 20 minutes.
 Trains run four times an hour, and buses are also available.
 Hotel shuttles provided by a third-party carrier are an excellent mid-range option for those carrying luggage.

-Tourists from the United Kingdom and most non-EU countries can visit the Netherlands for 90 days in any six-month period without securing a visa.
+Tourists from the United Kingdom and many non-EU countries can visit the Netherlands for 90 days in any six-month period without securing a visa.
 Passports must be presented at the time of entry.
 Anyone who plans to stay in the Netherlands for more than three months must apply for a temporary residence permit.
+For more information please visit here.

 In Amsterdam, the legal age to drink beer and wine is 16.
 Anyone who wants to enter a smoking cafe or purchase liquor must be 18.